awsdocs/aws-control-tower-guide/doc_source/elb-rules.md

 #### Classic Load Balancer \- Example One<a name="ct-elasticloadbalancing-pr-9-remediation-1"></a>

-Classic Load Balancer configured with an HTTPS listener\.
+Classic Load Balancer configured with an HTTPS Listener\.
 The example is shown in JSON and in YAML\.

 **JSON example**